PipedreamHQ/pipedream/components/salesforce_rest_api/README.md

 You can install the Pipedream Salesforce app in the [Accounts](https://pipedream.com/accounts) section of your account, or directly in a workflow.

+## API Access

+Please note that only certain [editions](https://help.salesforce.com/s/articleView?id=000385436&type=1) of Salesforce are granted API Access:

+**Editions with API Access**
+- Enterprise Edition
+- Unlimited Edition
+- Developer Edition
+- Performance Edition

+**Editions without API Access**
+- Group Edition
+- Essentials Edition
+- Professional Edition (can be purchased as an add-on)

+If you are on a Salesforce edition with API Access, you will need to enable it at the user-profile level under **Administrative Permissions** -> **"API-Enabled"**

 ### Webhooks

 If you happen to stumble on the error: `UNKNOWN_EXCEPTION: admin operation already in progress` when creating an **Instant** trigger, you can follow the steps below to use the Salesforce Flow Builder to be able to use webhooks with Pipedream.
 This is a known error in Salesforce.